-While the impact of the pandemic was universal, but several studies have observed that this was felt more harshly among women who were caught at the intersection of traditional gender norms, COVID-19 induced socio-economic challenges, and challenges the general precarity associated with the informal sector.
+While the impact of the pandemic was universal, several studies have observed that this was felt more harshly among women who were caught at the intersection of traditional gender norms, COVID-19 induced socio-economic challenges, and the general precarity associated with the informal sector.
 Not only were the total job losses higher among women (especially urban women), they also experienced an increased burden of care work during this period (Singh, 2021).
 Reports have also observed that violence against women and girls, particularly domestic violence, intensified during the lockdowns, leading to a 'Shadow Pandemic'.4

-The percentage of the working population in India fell from 89% pre-lockdown to 8% by the end of the third phase of the lockdown.5 The worst unemployment rates were observed among migrants (81.42% compared to 70.82% among non-migrants), and workers in urban areas (77.51% compared to 58.36% in rural).
-According to the same study, women were the worst affected as the number of unemployed female working population increased from 3.42% pre-lockdown to 79.23% post-lockdown (compared to 4.81% and 75.07% for males respectively).
+An ActionAid study noted that among the surveyed informal workers, around 89% of the respondents were working pre-lockdown, but this fell to 8% by the end of the third phase of the lockdown.5 The worst unemployment rates were observed among migrants (81.42% compared to 70.82% among non-migrants), and workers in urban areas (77.51% compared to 58.36% in rural).
+According to the same study, women were the worst affected as the number of unemployed female working population (among the surveyed informal workers) increased from 3.42% pre-lockdown to 79.23% post-lockdown (compared to 4.81% for males respectively).
+In a survey conducted by the Institute of Social Studies Trust, 64% of and 75.07% for males respectively).
 In a survey conducted by the Institute of Social Studies Trust, 64% of women workers in the informal sector in Delhi stated that they had experienced job loss and 18% had witnessed a fall in income during the post-lockdown phase (2021).

 There was also a marked difference in the focus of the policy response between the two waves.
 Whereas the 1st wave saw a nation-wide lockdown - marked by border closures, heavy restrictions on mobility and a stop on all economic activities considered non-essential - the stress on healthcare itself was relatively lower as the number of infections were comparatively fewer.
 However, the 2nd wave was majorly a public health crisis with the high rate of infections and deaths putting a heavy toll on the healthcare infrastructure in the country.
 The 2nd wave also witnessed more regional lockdowns which were phased out, and the country was not subjected to a complete stop on economic activities.

-4 The UN Women coined the term 'Shadow Pandemic' as, globally, reports of domestic violence began to rise during lockdowns "as many of the factors that trigger or perpetuate violence against women and girls are compounded by preventive confinement measures", wrote the UN Women Regional Director for the Americas and Carribean.
+4 The UN Women coined the term 'Shadow Pandemic' as, globally, reports of domestic violence began to rise during lockdowns 'as many of the factors that trigger or perpetuate violence against women and girls are compounded by preventive confinement measures", wrote the UN Women Regional Director for the Americas and Carribean.